Decentral-America/DCC-WAVES-Gateway/README.md

     "tn": {
         "gatewayAddress": "<TN address of the gateway>",
-        "gatewaySeed": "<seed of the above devined address>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the TN platform>", "decimals": <number of decimals of the token>,
+        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the TN platform>", "decimals": <number of decimals of the token>,